 The restaurant will not permit any live performance such as DJ or music promotion until informed by the UK Government that this is permitted.

-All guest that choose to utilise the eat in facilities of the restaurant, will be required to complete the “Walk In”registry.
+All guests that choose to utilise the eat in facilities of the restaurant, will be able to complete the “Walk In”registry.
 This will allow a temporary record to be held for 21 days.
 Which will be in place to assist any NHS Test and Trace requests.
 This can be completed in place of the NHS track and trace app.

-When seated guest/guest will be instructed to scan a provided QR code on their table.
-Guests or head guest will then fill out the registry to provides the temporary record.
+When seated guest/guest will be able to scan a provided QR code on their table.
+Guests will then fill out the registry to provide the temporary record.

 A NHS track and trace poster are QR code will also be displayed at each premises, so guests and staff can utilise the NHS track and trace application if required.

-As licensed restaurants, eat in guests must order alcohol from a table and be served at a table.
+As licensed restaurants, guests must order alcohol from a table and be served at a table.
 Restaurants are permitted to sell alcohol on a takeaway basis provided it is not consumed on or adjacent to the restaurant premises.

-Customers must eat and drink at a table in any premises selling food and drink to consume indoors, on site.
+Customers must eat and drink at a table in any premises selling food and drink to on site.

 Eat in Social Distancing

-Each restaurants capacity has been reduced in order to provides guests a safe 1m social distance when dining.
+Each restaurant’s capacity has been reduced in order to provide guests a safe 1m social distance when dining.
 A seating plan has been designed with the 1m safe dining distance and a maximum capacity confirmed at each restaurant.

 Eat In External Dining

-Staff have been trained not to allow guests, public of delivery driver to congregate in close proximity under awnings.
+Staff have been trained not to allow guests, public or delivery drivers to congregate in close proximity under awnings.
 In the event of bad weather.

 Eat in Condiments

-All condiments with be severed in disposable containers and will be disposed of after each use.
+All condiments will be served in disposable containers and will be disposed of after each use.
 This is to mitigate a guest touch point.

-In order to decrease changes from infection from table menus, they have been removed.
+In order to decrease chances of infection from table menus, they have been removed.
 A combination of showing guests wall mounted chalkboard menus, hand held menu boards and one use paper menus are to be used.